cuba-platform/admin-tools-addon/README.md

    </auto-import>
    ```
-   Where path is a path to the zip-archive, bean/class � a processor.
+   Where path is a path to the data file, bean/class a processor.
 Bean = [bean name], class [class path].

 2. Add the `admin.autoImportConfig` property to app.properties and, additionally, specify the configuration file path.